PharmaLedger-IMI/api-documentation/epi/README.md

 and the detailed fields and data type specification [here](https://github.com/PharmaLedger-IMI/api-documentation/blob/6895ba69a1065dfdbb81a982dc7418a73f7dca42/fgt/schema/product_create.json).

 ## Callbacks
-The callbacks are handled by the mapping engine which gets set up by setting up the epi workspace.
+Callbacks are handled by the mapping engine which gets set up by setting up the ePI-Workspace.
-After setting up the ePI workspace callbacks will be sent by default to an url with the following structure:
+After the setup the callbacks will be by default sent to an url with the following structure:
 ```
 https://{serverPath}/mappingEngine/{domain}/{subdomain}/saveResult
 E.g.: https://epi-singapore-dev.535161841476.cloud.bayer.com/mappingEngine/epipoc/vault.my-company/saveResult